State Aid for Library Construction Program

 Libraries must retain all financial and project records for

-at least six years after project closeout.
+at least six years after closeout.

 Action: